s4002155/CCS_Blog/posts/2nd_HW_post.md

 By adjusting the value of the **translate** function by referring to the code in the example above, I was able to obtain egg yolk movement similar to Rafaël Rozendaal's work.

+### The part that expresses the sparkle of egg yolk
 ![first attemp to exprees shiny part of the egg yolk ](/240310_second_HW/square_shiny.png)

 The final step is to express the third part of the work, the shiny part of the egg yolk.